Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 There are three points where damage is regularly noted on this sculpture.
 First and most often damaged is the extended pinkie on her left hand.
 Sculptures are listed on the secondary market with the finger reattached with glue or missing entirely.
 The curls of hair on each side of her face are also frequently found damaged.
 Lastly, the four ribbons and flowers on the back of her head are observed missing or poorly repaired.

 Most Cybis marketing material, such as catalogs, brochures and price lists contain reliable information.
 One noted exception relates to Good Queen Anne.
 A typo was made in late 1980 on the declared issue.
 The correct number of 550 was stated as 350, indicating another reduction had been made.
 This was not the case as numerous copies have been found numbered higher than 350.
 Several have sold in the 400 to 499 range.
-Likely, the error occurred and was not caught during proofing.
-It was then carried over in every list going forward.
+Obviously, this error occurred and wasn't caught during proofing.
+It was then carried over in subsequent documents.
 There is no doubt all 550 copies were made as #520 was listed for sale online at the beginning of 2025.
+The sculpture pictured in this section is #461 (as shown below).
+The fact the edition size was only lowered by 200 copies two years after her introduction would indicate lagging sales had not been a problem.

 Issue / Completed Price